Browns’ Nick Chubb, Chargers’ Austin Ekeler top injury list

 The Jacksonville Jaguars lost more than a game in Cincinnati.
 Cornerback CJ Henderson (shoulder), linebacker Myles Jack (ankle), tight end Tyler Eifert (concussion) and cornerback D.J.
 Hayden (hamstring) all left the game.
 The Bengals had receiver A.J.
 Green leave with a wrist injury.

+There were a couple of injuries in the late afternoon games, including one that appeared serious at first.
+Bills quarterback Josh Allen survived some scary moments as Buffalo remained undefeated with a win over Las Vegas.

+Allen was taken to the locker room late in the first half with a shoulder injury.
+He fell awkwardly and appeared to injure himself after sprawling in the air and shoveling an 8-yard left-handed pass to Stefon Diggs.
+Allen was back on the bench moments later, took a knee on the final play of the half, and returned in the second half.

-Buffalo Bills cornerback Levi Wallace was ruled out after suffering a left ankle injury in the first half against Las Vegas.
-The Raiders had defensive back Lamarcus Joyner (rib) and defensive tackle Maliek Collins (shoulder) leave the game.
+Bills cornerback Levi Wallace was ruled out after suffering a left ankle injury in the first half.
+Raiders cornerback Lamarcus Joyner was assisted off the field three times in the first half, the final time with injured ribs.
+He returned in the second half.
+Defensive tackle Maliek Collins (shoulder) left the game in the second half.

-Indianapolis Colts lost linebacker Darius Leonard against Chicago with a groin injury.
+The Indianapolis Colts lost linebacker Darius Leonard to a groin injury in the win against Chicago.
+The Bears had safety Deon Bush (hamstring) exit in the second half.

+The Rams’ win over the Giants was relatively injury free.
+Giants linebacker Oshane Ximines (shoulder) and defensive back Adrian Colbert (left) left the game in the second half.
+Los Angeles linebacker Micah Kiser left with a groin injury in the third quarter.

 AP NFL coverage: https://apnews.com/NFL and https://twitter.com/AP_NFL